Eagle2301/HomeAssistant/README.md

 ## Add-ons provided by this repository

-### UCTRONICS OLED Display (Python)
+### OLED Display (Python)
 In Development
-Completed project for displaying to UCTronics OLED written in Python
+Completed project for displaying to SSD1306 OLED written in Python